 How Do I Apply for Social Security Disability Benefits?

-NC Social Security Disability Lawyer Assists with Applications and Denials
+NC Social Security Disability Lawyers Assist with Applications and Denials

 If you are unable to work because of a disabling injury or illness, then you may be entitled to benefits through programs run by the Social Security Administration (SSA).
 Social Security Disability Insurance (SSD or SSDI) pays benefits to those who cannot work due to a disability.
 Supplemental Security Income (SSI) is a need-based program that provides financial assistance to those with low incomes.
 Depending on your situation, you may qualify for one or both of these programs.
 However, the application process is complex and lengthy.
 Often, even qualified applicants may receive a denial for any number of reasons.
 A qualified Social Security disability lawyer can help you navigate the application and/or appeals process to ensure that you get your rightful benefits as quickly as possible.